 - Ensure all wastewater treatment facilities in the TMDL area begin or continue monitoring for E. coli. - Promote opportunities for sanitary sewer overflow prevention. - Encourage participation in regional programs providing standard operating procedures and education and outreach for liquid waste. - Provide information on funding and management for repairs and replacements of wastewater infrastructure.

-- All wastewater implementation strategies have been initiated - 4 wastewater implementation strategies are in progress
+- All wastewater implementation strategies have been initiated. - 4 wastewater implementation strategies are in progress.

-Upon review of the wastewater implementation strategies, the Wastewater technical subcommittee made no changes to the priority levels.
+• Upon review of the wastewater implementation strategies, four of the strategy priority levels changed.

 Water Quality Standards in Texas